COSC481W-2024Winter/ResoluteApp/README.md

 I am a junior at EMU double majoring in Data Science and Political Science with plans to graduate in the winter of 2025.
 My career goal is to become a political analyist for an interest group or news network.
 My coding experience has all been through Eastern, so I have knowledge primarily in Java and Python.
 In my free time I enjoy reading, going to concerts, and hanging out with my cat.

+### Kailin Bedoway - Team Member

+I am an EMU senior majoring in Data Science and Analytics planning to graduate after this semester.
+I have gained all of my coding knowledge through my schooling, and have experience with languages including Python, Java, Javascript, HTML, CSS, R, and SQL.
+I am currently unsure of exactly what career path I will take after graduation, but I'm excited to explore the possibilities in the future!

 ### William Paddison - Team Member

 I am a senior at EMU with a major in Computer Science I plan to graduate at the end of this semester in April.
 I am currently working in the service industry and have career goals of finding a career where I am able to work in a sales position where I can utilized my knowledge of computers to connect people with the technology either physical or digital that improves there life or business.
 I am super excited for this last semester, I really enjoy getting to know and working with new people :)